MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Proposed Architecture

-When working with \ac{pv} production data (\(C_{in}=1\)), the convolutional layer uses a kernel with a size of 3 to capture patterns across the temporal dimension.
-However, when analysing weather data (\(C_{in}=35\)), we use a kernel size of 1, allowing the convolutional layer to focus on capturing dependencies across different time series attributes without considering temporal information.
-In both cases, the number of output channels is set to \(d_{model}\).
+When working with \ac{pv} production data (\(C_{in}=1\)), we use a convolutional layer with a kernel size of 3 to capture short-term temporal dependencies while preserving the local structure of the data.
+However, when analyzing weather data (\(C_{in}=33\)), we use a kernel size of 1, allowing the convolutional layer to focus on capturing dependencies across different time series attributes without considering temporal information.
+In both cases, the number of output channels is set to \(C_{out}=d_{model}\).
+The specific value of \(d_{model}\) is detailed in~\autoref{subsec:training}.

-In conclusion, the output of the embedding module produces multivariate time series with the same number of time steps as the input, but in a higher dimensional representation with \(d_{model}\) attributes.
-These higher dimensional representations are then used as input for an attention mechanism, to further improve the model performance.
+In conclusion, the output of the embedding module produces multimodal time series with the same number of time steps as the input, but in a higher-dimensional representation with \(d_{model}\) attributes.
+These representations are then used as input for the attention mechanism described in~\autoref{subsec:attn}.